21 Signs You’re Way Too Addicted to Your Phone

 You’re reading this on your phone

 Would a bigger screen be easier to read?
 Probably.
 Reading through an article on your phone likely means one of two things: You could be on the go and had to fill an empty moment with screen time, or you’re sitting around the house and felt like scrolling through your phone be less of a time suck than pulling out your laptop.
 Either way, there’s a good chance you’re hooked.
-Might as well look into one of these cell phone accessories that will make your life so much easier.
+Next, check out these 17 hidden iPhone hacks you never knew existed.